0

 Looking for school holiday activities to do with the kids?
 We give you our best picks of things to do in the holidays from each of the Australian states.

+The kids have almost made it to the end of the year.
+Three terms down, one more to go.
 It doesn’t matter if you’ll be at home with the children, putting them into vacation care, palming them off to other family members.
 Our list of fun things to do will ensure the kids have a good time these school holidays.

 Relevant: School holiday activities: Tips for parents to keep sane